IstvanGercsak/PlaceFinder-SecondMilestoneProject/Testing.md

 - Contact Page
 - Set up the EmailJS
 - Explain commit
+- Mockups(Create new for the contact page and expand the existing one)

 ##############################################################

-Thanks to the "GitHub Pages" option on the GitHub website everybody can reach my website through the below link: https://istvangercsak.github.io/PlaceFinder-SecondMilestoneProject/
+Thanks to the "GitHub Pages" option on the GitHub website everybody can reach my website with clicking on the [link](https://istvangercsak.github.io/PlaceFinder-SecondMilestoneProject/)

 I prefer the GitHub Pages option instead of the Cloud9 because it is stable and available 24/7.